 Best Russian Pancakes Recipe for Blini in the Style of French Crepes.
 Best Pancake Recipes.
 Copyright © 2023 Terence Carter / Grantourismo.
 All Rights Reserved.

-Best Pancake Recipes for Buckwheat, Potato and Ricotta Pancakes for Pancake Week
+Best Pancake Recipes for Pancake Day and Maslenitsa or Pancake Week

-My best pancake recipes come from my Russian grandmother’s kitchen and include pancake recipes for blini (‘pancakes’ in Russian) such as potato pancakes, buckwheat pancakes, ricotta pancakes, and more that my baboushka made me when I was a child.
-Forget the store-bought pancake mixes and make these home-made pancake recipes instead.
+Some of my best pancake recipes come from my Russian-Ukrainian grandmother’s kitchen and include pancake recipes for blini (‘pancakes’ in Russian), potato pancakes, buckwheat pancakes, ricotta pancakes, and more.
+Forget the store-bought pancake mixes and make these home-made pancake recipes on Pancake Day and this Pancake Week for the Slavic Festival of Maslenitsa.

-Our best pancakes recipes include recipes for the buckwheat pancakes that make the blini that typically come with smoked salmon, sour cream and caviar; potato pancakes that are somewhere between a pikelet and potato fritter; and ricotta pancakes, which would go on to become synonymous with Australian café culture in the 1980s and 90s.
+They also cooked the buckwheat pancakes that make the blini that are typically served with smoked salmon, sour cream, caviar, and dill; the potato pancakes that are something between a pikelet and potato fritter; and the ricotta pancakes, which became synonymous with Australian café culture in the 1980s and 90s.

-Slavic peoples and those of Slavic heritage love their pancakes and there are countless kinds of pancakes cooked in Russia, Ukraine and the many other Slavic countries that are eaten for breakfast, dessert and traditionally eaten during the celebrations for Pancake Week or Maslenitsa.
+Slavic peoples love their pancakes and there are countless kinds of pancakes cooked in Russia, Ukraine and other Slavic countries eaten for breakfast, dessert and traditionally eaten during Maslenitsa or Pancake Week.
+I read that at one event, cooks were flipping 200 types of pancakes, from syrniki made with tvorog or farmer’s cheese, to oladyi, small, thick, fluffy pancakes made with kefir.
+I’ll be sharing more of those pancakes in the future.

 Now let me tell you about my best pancake recipes.